nyu-ossd-s18/qutebrowser-team/meeting-minutes.md

   * Rockney submitted an issue re: the lack of clear documentation for new contributors.
     * Got a welcome response, submitted pull request to fix the issue, got a positive response> They said they would shrink down the multiple commits to one and merge then.

-  * Decided to work on [Issue #3755](https://github.com/qutebrowser/qutebrowser/issues/3755) so we (Julian) commented asking if we could claim the issue.
+  * Julian commented on [Issue #3755](https://github.com/qutebrowser/qutebrowser/issues/3755), asking to claim the issue.
+    * This issue involves adding favicons, and will require some modification of a few files in the code base.

   * Identified an issue where they give you the option to do something they can't do (i.e., if you have two windows you can move one tab to another, but you can't move a tab that's already there to your own).
-Wentao posted the issue.
+Wentao posted the [issue.](https://github.com/qutebrowser/qutebrowser/issues/3800)
+    * One of the maintainers self-assigned this bug, and said he'd be updating it.

+  * Álvaro created an [issue](https://github.com/qutebrowser/qutebrowser/issues/3799) re: updating the documentation in order to facilitate setting up the developer environment for newbies.
+    * He claimed this issue and will submit a pull request, which should be a simple fix.

-  * Commented (Álvaro) on Issue [#2699](https://github.com/qutebrowser/qutebrowser/issues/2699) asking to claim, and asking for help re: where to start fixing the issue.
+  * Commented on Issue [#2699](https://github.com/qutebrowser/qutebrowser/issues/2699) asking to claim, and asking for help re: where to start fixing the issue.
 This is the issue we plan to spend the most time on together, as it requires significant familiarity with the code base and a decent amount of coding.

   * After receiving helpful feedback regarding the status of [Issue #2851](https://github.com/qutebrowser/qutebrowser/issues/2851), we decided to actually go forward with working on this issue.
 Juan is taking a look at how to go about this and will take care of communication w/ the collaborators if there is any more confusion.
 The issue has to do with development environments/providing proper documentation for multiple development environments, which is one of our strengths.

   * Made a plan to test the success of the accepted pull requests (verifying they actually do what they set out to do).

   * Updated the projects page to reflect this week's milestones.
     * See [Sprint 2 Task Board](https://github.com/nyu-ossd-s18/qutebrowser-team/projects/3) for this week's milestones (and progress/lack thereof)).

 <!-- (Things to keep track of for progress and end-of-semester presentation: